A note on accuracy

-Buying your first home in Australia has never been more assisted by government — there are federal schemes, state grants, and stamp duty concessions that together can save eligible buyers $30,000–$60,000 or more.
-The challenge is that the schemes are complex, have different eligibility rules, and often interact with each other in ways that require careful planning.
+Buying your first home in Australia has never been more government-assisted.
+Federal schemes, state grants, and stamp duty concessions together can save eligible buyers tens of thousands of dollars.
+The challenge is that the schemes are complex, have different eligibility rules, and often interact with each other in ways that need careful planning.

 The good news: if you’re eligible, combining a federal scheme like the First Home Guarantee with a state First Home Owner Grant and stamp duty concessions can mean buying your first home with as little as 5% deposit, no Lenders Mortgage Insurance, a cash grant, and reduced or zero stamp duty.